cablelabs/transparent-security/docs/BUILD.md

 ## 2. Client system setup

-When running builds and simulations this project reccomends running them on a cloud infrastructure.
-These instructuion are using AWS EC2.
+When running builds and simulations this project recommends running them on a cloud infrastructure.
+These instructions are using AWS EC2.
 With minor changes these could be run on other cloud types.

 You will use a local system for: